5 Benefits of Building a Modern Processing Center

 Soon enough, the staff working in the classification room will install a pneumatic tube that shoots over paperwork from the booking station to eliminate the need for officers to leave their desks.
 Not only does the facility staff take extra safety precautions, but the building was built so the guests (non-arrestees) visiting the facility are protected as well.

-For anyone entering the facility as a guest, they are presented with three different lobbies to enter as they walk towards the processing center.
+Anyone entering the facility as a guest is presented with three different lobbies to enter as they walk toward the processing center.
 One entrance for dropping off bonds, one entrance for offender registration, and one entrance for picking up inmates being released.
 Although these entrances share the same parking lot, they are unlikely to cross paths once entering the facility, furthering safety standards.

 Planning Your County Jail’s Future Facility

 For anyone considering building a separate processing center for their inmates, the reward is massive.
 In Polk Co., there are usually 22 civilian staff and five deputies on an average day, and they each get to work in the facility amenities while also feeling extra protected by the building’s built-in safety precautions.